-THE hopes which until lately lingered around the name of O'Donnell have, one after another, died out, and popular feeling is once more setting in as strongly against the Minister as it did on the morrow of his treachery to Espartero.
+a less certain and continuous use of labour. name of O'Donnell have, one after another, died out, and popular feeling is once more setting in more formidable competition.
+The system of as strongly against the Minister as it did on the morrow of his treachery to Espartero.
 A second time the intriguing Marshal has essayed to play the same manœuvring part, obtaining power by the transitory favour of the Court, and seeking to fortify himself in its possession by simultaneous professions of sympathy with opposite opinions, and of zeal for the advancement of interests the most antagonistic.
 To the Moderados he has been during the last three months unbounded in his proffers of friendship, and lavish of his actual benefits.
 Many posts of importance at home, and all the most valuable appointments abroad, have been given or left to them.
-Without such concessions it is probable, indeed, that his administrative career, brief as it has hitherto been, would have been briefer.
-His aim, as he pretended, was to propitiate the French Court and allay the Absolutist misgivings of his own; and, remembering that he had a Cortes packed by his predecessors, to whom he dared not appeal for effective support, and the Queen hesitated to give him at first the power of dissolving, the Progressistas generously forebore to which France has evidently gained.
+Without such conces-sions it is probable, indeed, that his administrative career, brief as it has hitherto been, would have been briefer.
+His aim, as he pretended, was to propitiate the French Court and allay the Absolutist misgivings of his own; and, remembering that he had a Cortes packed by his predecessors, to whom he dared not appeal for effective support, and the Queen hesitated to give him at first the power of dissolving, the Progressistas generously forebore to hamper him on account of these proceedings, and contented themselves with the promise of legislative measures of a truly liberal kind.
+To them he affected in private an air of the utmost cordiality emancipation or expedite it, with such laws and regulations it would facilitate the adoption of the new scheme.
+Such results we anticipate from the mere effect, commercial and moral, of the advantage which France has evidently gained.

-The price of slaves has risen in Africa in con- then, he abjured all thoughts of reverting to the arbitrary principles of his past political life; he had outlived the errors of his youth, and only needed time and opportunity to show himself in his truer and newer colours as the practical leader of progress.
+The price of slaves has risen in Africa in con-

+arbitrary principles of his past political life; he had outlived the errors of his youth, and only needed time and opportunity to show himself in his truer and newer colours as the practical leader of progress.
 He could not have been unconscious, when reiterating these vows of penitence and improvement, how vividly many of his hearers must have recalled their former utterance, and how speedily they were falsified.
-Wholesale recantation of opinious needs either profound carnesiness of spirit, or rare selfpossession in the convert.
-But when the sai-disant proselyte has gone through the process more than once, and people stand by and look him straight in the face who remember him in opposite parts not very long before, it takes no ordinary amount of hardihood to go through further acts of renunciation.
+Wholesale recantation of opinions needs either profound earnestness of spirit, or rare selfpossession in the convert.
+But when the soi-disant proselyte has gone through the process more than once, and people stand by and look him straight in the face who remember him in opposite parts not very long before, it takes no ordinary amount of hardihood to go through further acts of renunciation.
 In all this, however, Marshal O'Donnell seems to have executed his difficult task with address and even with success for the moment.
 Many of the old chiefs of the Liberals stood aloof and silently looked on, without committing themselves by any profession of confidence in his plausible and florid protestations, but from no section of the party did he encounter anything like opposition, and from many quarters he received disinterested, though necessarily circumspect, support.